-Anyway, I was looking for a goat breed that will give me a good amount of milk per goat so I don’t need to own a lot of them to support all of our dairy needs.
-If I can have three does and one buck and have all the milk I need this would be ideal for me.
+I was looking for a goat breed that would give me a good amount of milk per goat so I didn’t need to own a lot of them to support all of our dairy needs.
+If I could have two or three does and one buck and have all the milk I need this was ideal for me.

 As far as temperament goes… I didn’t realize that I could choose.
 I thought a goat is a goat, they are naughty beings who jump fences and bite everything.